Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

 CENTRAL_SUBSCRIPTIONS_NOTIFICATIONS_SMTP_AUTHTYPE=PLAIN
 ```

-**Note**: You will be required to use an application generated password instead of the actual user email password for the following email servers.
+You will be required to use an application generated password instead of the actual user email password for the following email servers.
 Follow the links for application generated passwords.

 * Gmail - [Application generated gmail password](https://support.google.com/accounts/answer/185833?hl=en).
 Use this password in place of your actual password in the agent configuration `password:` field.
 * Yahoo - [Application generated yahoo password](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html).
 Use this password in place of your actual password in the agent configuration `password:` field.